Transgenerational epigenetic inheritance: In humans

-Transgenerational epigenetic inheritance in humans has never been conclusively proven and can be difficult to separate from the direct inheritance of culture and environment.

-One environment that human offspring commonly share for nine months is the womb, and the environment during the fetal stages of development can have long lasting effects on the health of offspring.
-An example is the Dutch famine of 1944–1945 and its causal effect on induced epigenetic inherited diseases in the children and even grandchildren of pregnant women.
-This is an example of intergenerational inheritance via fetal programming as the unborn child (and that unborn child's developing ovaries) were directly exposed to the environment in utero.
-Evidence for transgenerational inheritance would require the epigenetic effects to remain in the great-grandchildren ("F3") - the first generation with no direct exposure.
+Although genetic inheritance is important when describing phenotypic outcomes, it cannot entirely explain why offspring resemble their parents.
+Aside from genes, offspring come to inherit similar environmental conditions established by previous generations.
+One environment that human offspring commonly share with their maternal parent for nine months is the womb.
+Considering the duration of the fetal stages of development, the environment of the mother's womb can have long lasting effects on the health of offspring.

+An example of how the environment within the womb can affect the health of an offspring is the Dutch hunger winter of 1944–45 and its causal effect on induced transgenerational epigenetic inherited diseases.
+During the Dutch hunger winter, the offspring exposed to famine conditions during the third trimester of development were smaller than those born the year before the famine.
+Moreover, the offspring born during the famine and their subsequent offspring were found to have an increased risk of metabolic diseases, cardiovascular diseases, glucose intolerance, diabetes, and obesity in adulthood.
+The effects of this famine on development lasted up to two generations.
+The increased risk factors to the health of F1 and F2 generations during the Dutch hunger winter is a known phenomenon called "fetal programming", which is caused by exposure to harmful environmental factors in utero.

 The loss of genetic expression which results in Prader–Willi syndrome or Angelman syndrome has in some cases been found to be caused by epigenetic changes (or "epimutations") on both the alleles, rather than involving any genetic mutation.
 In all 19 informative cases, the epimutations that, together with physiological imprinting and therefore silencing of the other allele, were causing these syndromes were localized on a chromosome with a specific parental and grandparental origin.
 Specifically, the paternally derived chromosome carried an abnormal maternal mark at the SNURF-SNRPN, and this abnormal mark was inherited from the paternal grandmother.